 We started by aiming high...
 The very first Goudie Lecture in January 2009 was given by Professor Anne Glover, Chief Scientific Adviser to the Scottish Government, whose talk ‘Having Fun Communicating Science’ set a very high standard.

-We are delighted to say that this high standard has been maintained, with the last few Lectures being fully booked beforehand.
-We keep the topics as varied as possible, so as to appeal to a wide audience…..
-In 2013, we went from Great Scots Who Changed the World to The Forth Replacement River Crossing, with Life at Sea as a Radio Officer and Inspiration and Invention: the Development of Photography thrown in for good measure!
+We are delighted to say that this high standard has been maintained, with some lectures being fully booked in advance.
+We keep the topics as varied as possible, so as to appeal to a wide audience - we've had talks about everything from scientific work in Antarctica to shipwrecks, linoleum, code-breaking, film making, the replacement Forth River Crossing and the Aurora Borealis!